AGU RESEARCH

 Our university's outstanding faculty members will uncover the surprisingly unknown current situation and the truth from an interesting perspective.

-• Faculty of Law, Department of Law
+• College of Literature Department of English

-• Published on 2026/03/09
+• Published on 2026/05/12

-• Faculty of Law, Department of Law
+• College of Literature Department of English

-• Published on 2026/03/09
+• Published on 2026/05/12

-• Faculty of Comprehensive Cultural Policy Studies
+• School of Cultural and Creative Studies

 • For the further development of Japanese cinema